Stay at least 8 metres away and make the safe call to Western Power

-It’s important to be prepared and know how to respond if debris is blown into the electricity network – damaged powerlines can cause safety hazards and power outages for you and your neighbours.
+It’s important to be prepared and know how to respond if debris is blown into the electricity network, as damaged powerlines can cause safety hazards and power outages for you and your neighbours.

-The main thing to know is if you see a fallen or damaged powerline in your community, make the safe call to our 24/7 call centre immediately on 13 13 51.
+To report powerline damage or other incidents that could become an electrical emergency, call our 24/7 call centre immediately on 13 13 51.
 We’ll make the area safe and work to restore power as quickly as possible.

 Pack away loose debris: If a storm is coming to your area, you can prepare by putting away or securing loose materials.
 Wind borne debris can blow into overhead powerlines and cause power outages in your area.